Shas: History

+Voter base

 Not all Shas voters are ultra-Orthodox Jews.
 Many of its voters are Modern Orthodox and traditional Mizrahi and Sephardi Jews, due to its alignment with the promotion of an "authentic Middle Eastern" Israeli culture, which fits with traditional Zionist beliefs of a revival of authentic, non-Europeanized Jewish culture.
 However, it still represents the Sephardi and Mizrahi Haredi Jewish sectors in the Knesset.
 Shas has at times been able to exert disproportionate influence by gaining control of the balance of power in the Knesset within the context of the traditionally narrow margin between Israel's large parties.
 Like its Labor Zionist counterparts (i. e., Labor and Meretz) that gain votes from the kibbutz movement, Shas gains votes and supports from moshavim that are inhabited by Mizrahi and Sephardi Jews, either Orthodox or non-Orthodox.
 Also, since it became a member of the World Zionist Organization, it gains votes from Orthodox settlers in the West Bank.